mmdali-dev/cipherkit/README.md

 ## Installation 📦

-To get started with **My Go Library**, you need to install it using Go's package manager.
+To get started with **CipherKit**, you need to install it using Go's package manager.
 Run the following command in your terminal:
 ```bash
 go get github.com/mmdali-dev/cipherkit